Master of Business Administration – Information Management

 Today’s managers face many different opportunities to make decisions ethical and unethical as they compete with other firms.
 This course will provide an opportunity for managers to take business ethics seriously.
 That means taking the time to understand the core elements of the system that have gone awry and led to some extreme behaviors.
 Business ethics is primarily about business.
 This course will allow managers to get beyond the view of business as separate from ethics by allowing an opportunity to understand that business ethics is a fundamental of business management.
 This course begins by exploring the inherent values of future managers, how ethics is an integral aspect of an organization’s value-creation activities and aspirations.3 Credits

-Welcome to Quantitative Analysis.
-This course provides you with the background for using a broad array of powerful analytic tools to make business decisions.
-The skills you acquire and sharpen in this course will enable you to make recommendations regarding key business decisions based on the application of quantitative models.
-In addition, these skills will also enhance your ability to communicate and to reason in work, academic, and personal situations.
-By learning which methods are appropriate to a given situation and by becoming familiar with the assumptions associated with each method, you will be able to evaluate the quality of business proposals made by others.
-The abilities and knowledge to be gained from this course will help you become a better-skilled decision maker and problem solver.
-A key ability is to use mathematical programming to make or confirm decisions instead of relying on rules of thumb, opinions, and expert judgment.3 Credits
+A background to use a broad array of powerful and appropriate analytic tools to make business decisions is presented.
+These skills will enhance the ability to contribute solutions to an organization that are based on quantitative analysis.
+By learning which methods are appropriate to a given solution and by becoming familiar with the assumptions associated with each method, evaluation of if the best process was used to generate results based on the available data.
+Skills to become a better decision-maker and problem-solver are presented.
+A key ability is to use mathematical programming to make or confirm decisions instead of relying on rules of thumb, opinions, and expert judgement.3 Credits

 Accounting, the language of business, provides crucial decision-making information to business organizations.
 This introduction to financial and managerial accounting prepares students to construct and interpret financial statements, generate budgets, and to use accounting data for strategic and management purposes with an emphasis on profitability.
 Legal and ethical issues in accounting are also discussed.3 Credits